 - It provides guidelines for publishers to index the vendors (third-parties) they’ve partnered with and their respective data rights/policies.

-- It allows vendors to check the consent status of the publisher and also, confirm the consent status of a string (DaisyBit) outputted by Consent Management Platform (CMP).
+- It allows vendors to check the consent status of the publisher and also, confirm the consent status of a string (DaisyBit) outputted by the Consent Management Platform (CMP).

 - It places a standard way for publishers to whitelist vendors.